Winter Weather Advisory from SUN 11:00 AM EST until SUN 11:00 PM EST

-Winter Weather Advisory from SUN 11:00 AM EST until SUN 11:00 PM ESTNew
+Winter Weather Advisory from SUN 11:00 AM EST until SUN 11:00 PM ESTUpdated

 Issued by National Weather Service – Binghamton, NY

-…WINTER WEATHER ADVISORY IN EFFECT FROM 11 AM TO 11 PM EST
+…WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 11 AM TO 11 PM

 PRECAUTIONARY/PREPAREDNESS ACTIONS…